Confidential Legal Memorandum

 The Vision · 2018

-The church of the Holy Ghost, who owned The Met, brought the developer in as their general partner to realize a transformational vision: converting The Met into a world-class entertainment venue modeled after America's greatest performance halls.
+The Church of the Holy Ghost, who owned The Met, brought us in as their general partner to realize a transformational vision: converting The Met into a world-class entertainment venue modeled after America's greatest performance halls.

 The Deal

-Live Nation entered the partnership with ambitious commitments designed to fully activate The Met and the surrounding properties.
+Live Nation entered the partnership with ambitious commitments designed to fully activate The Met and our surrounding properties.
+These were not vague aspirations — they were specific, written representations made to us and to our lenders.

 At The Met

-• Programming at levels comparable to Radio City Music Hall and The Beacon Theatre (500+ shows/year)
+• Programming at 150–200+ shows/year — comparable to The Beacon Theatre and Radio City Music Hall (per Geoffrey Gordon)

 • Substantial sponsorship revenue across every facet